ivos/signboard/src/site/markdown/features.md

 	As a system user I can view a project's detail.

-	As non-project member, I can view code, name attributes.
+	As non active project member, I can view code, name attributes.

-	As project member, I can view code, name, description, date created attributes.
+	As active project member, I can view code, name, description, date created attributes.

 1. __Edit project__

-	As a project administrator I can edit the project's name, description attributes.
+	As an active project administrator I can edit the project's name, description attributes.

+1. __Join project__

+	As a system user I can request to join a project
+I am not a member of yet to become its member.
+I am created a pending project user
+(until project administrator confirms my membership request).